Tutorial Session Three (Part 1) Semi-variograms

 When you have looked at the graphs to your heart’s content, you will be offered the choice to fit a model to the calculated (or experimental) semi-variogram.

 Apart from an odd couple of erratic points, we see that the four semi-variograms look very similar.
 We can, therefore, assume that we have no apparent anisotropy.
+In this case, we can elect to combine the four directions and plot only the "omni-directional" semi-variogram.
+Select Plot experimental semi-variograms from the Semi-variogram options menu and select the option.

 Fitting a semi-variogram model

 It would now be appropriate to fit a model to the experimental graph, so that we can proceed to estimating unsampled locations.
-We can fit the semi-variogram model to the detailed graph above.
-However, a clearer picture would be obtained by looking at the “all direction” graph.

 We choose to plot only one calculated semi-variogram – the one which includes all pairs regardless of direction.
 In ‘symbol’ mode, we can show the number of pairs which went into each calculated point by the size of the symbol plotted.